CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 # Practice Schedule

-Teaching promises success in only 15 minutes practice a day in addition to the lesson (which I assume is weekly).
+Teaching promises at least 60 words per minute in only 15 minutes practice a day in addition to the lesson (which I assume is weekly).
 That's probably optimistic.

+Do not start writing new material until you have finished the Fully Written instructions, including Rules for Joining.

 [Swem](https://cricketb.wordpress.com/2020/02/12/systematic-speed-course-for-advanced-writers-swem/) recommends an hour a day, five days a week, with the first 15 minutes dedicated to a systematic review of the text, and the rest to one or perhaps two passages.
 He further recommends another two hour-long sessions a week, each divided into practicing new "phrases and expedients" from books, and "taking dictation from new material and reading it back."

-As with all physical/mental skills, regular short practice is more effective than a few long, widely-spaced sessions.
+As with all mental/physical skills, frequent short practice is more effective than longer but less often sessions.

 # The Alphabet
+These charts show all the individual characters recommended by all the books.

 ```by shape -- section for vowels, joined vowels, and consonants```